alto-wg/draft-alto-pv/others.md

 <!-- FIXME: path-vector cannot be used in multi-cost, also no reason -->

-The extension defined in this document is NOT compatible with the multi-cost extension {{RFC8189}}.
-The reason is that if a resource supports both the extension defined in this document and the multi-cost extension, the media type of this resource depends on the selection of cost types: if the Path Vector cost type is selected, the media type of the response is either `multipart/related;
-type=application/alto-costmap+json` or `multipart/related;
+The extension defined in this document is compatible with the multi-cost extension {{RFC8189}}.
+Such a resource has a media type of either `multipart/related; type=application/alto-costmap+json` or `multipart/related;
-type=application/alto-endpointcost+json`; if the Path Vector cost type is not selected, the media type of the response is either `application/alto-costmap+json` or `application/alto-endpointcost+json`.
-Thus, there can be multiple media types associated with the information resource, which is not compatible with {{RFC7285}} (Section 9.1.2).

-Note that this problem may happen when an ALTO information resource supports multiple cost types, even if it does not enable the multi-cost extension.
-Thus,
-{{pvcm-cap}} has specified that if an ALTO information resource enables the extension defined in this document, the Path Vector cost type MUST be the only cost type in the `cost-type-names` capability of this resource.
+type=application/alto-endpointcost+json`.
+Its `cost-constraints` field must either be `false` or not present and the Path Vector cost type must be present in the `cost-type-names` capability field but must not be present in the `testable-cost-type-names` field, as specified in {{pvcm-cap}} and {{pvecs-cap}}.

 <!--
 As [](#fcm-cap) mentions, the syntax and semantics of whether `constraints` or